Emerging Potential of Industrial Garment Exporters from Bangladesh

 Marks & Spencer and the Shift Towards Local Production and Fast Delivery

-Marks & Spencer, one of Bangladesh’s largest buyers, has shifted its focus toward sourcing from local factories for faster delivery times.
+Marks & Spencer, one of Bangladesh’s largest buyers, has shifted its focus to sourcing from local factories to achieve faster delivery times.
 The company has emphasized reducing lead times, a trend that has shaped production practices in Bangladesh.

 Vietnam’s Rise as a Competitor in the Global Garment Market